 " offline.
 Error : " +

 Offline maps created by the on-demand workflow are stored in an unpacked mobile map package.
-When your app goes into the field you will need to open the map directly from the mobile map package downloadDirectory stored on your device.
+When your app goes into the field, you will need to open the map directly from this mobile map package downloadDirectory stored on your device.
 See Open an offline map for more information.